 Above all, employ generous amounts of gentleness and patience—with yourself first and foremost—so that these qualities will naturally radiate out toward your students.
 In this way, we create the supportive and healing classroom culture of which we all deeply strive to be a part.

-Ehrenhalt is the school-based programming and grants manager with Teaching Tolerance.
+Ehrenhalt is the school-based programming and grants manager with Learning for Justice.